Cohen-Macaulay approximations and the $\text{SC}_r$-condition: MCM approximations and FID hulls over generically Gorenstein rings

 From the middle row of diagram \ref{diagram:2.1.1}, we see that $Z$ has finite injective dimension.
 Therefore, the middle column of the diagram is an FID hull of $M$.
-So $X_{\Omega_{1}^{R}(M)} \cong \omega^{m} \oplus X^M$ for some non-negative integer $m$.
-Now consider the pushout diagram for the minimal injective resolution of $M$ and the minimal FID hull of $M$.
-The middle row of diagram \ref{diagram:2.2} splits, so the middle column is the following exact sequence.
-Consider the pullback diagram for sequence \ref{sequence:2.3} and the exact sequence
+So $X_{\Omega_{1}^{R}(M)} \cong \omega^{n} \oplus X^M$ and $Z \cong \omega^{n} \oplus Y^M$ for some non-negative integer $n$.
+The middle row of diagram \ref{diagram:2.1.1} gives us the exact sequence in part (c).
+For part (b), consider the following exact sequence from the middle column of diagram \ref{diagram:2.1}.